GWFish: A simulation software to evaluate parameter-estimation capabilities of gravitational-wave detector networks: Parameter estimation

 We show in Figure \ref{fig:bns_loc} the sky-localization results for BNSs as $90\%$ credible region.
 The results are presented as fraction of signals localized within a certain area in the sky.
 BNSs are considered at various fixed luminosity distances; 1000 BNS per curve.
 The BNS masses are set to 1.4+1.4$M_\odot$.
 The plots confirm that ET has unique sky-localization capabilities for BNSs, which would enable multi-messenger studies without the need of other detectors, but it is also clear that the localization capabilities of a network are far superior even if only one other detector like Cosmic Explorer (CE) is added.
 Nearer systems are better localized and the network of ET+2CE manages to localize almost all of the injected signals within 10\,deg$^2$.
 We find our results to be consistent with previously published results, e.g., \cite{ChEA2018,Li_2022}.

 Next, we present an analysis of the 85 signals of GWTC-3 \cite{AbEA2019c,AbEA2021,AbEA2021a}.
 Only the merger time, masses and distance were taken from the catalogue.
 Angular parameters were drawn randomly, spins were set to zero.
 Observation of these signals with ET was simulated.
 The simulation was done for 10 realizations of the angular waveform parameters for each signal.
 Table \ref{tab:GWTC3} provides a summary of the median SNRs and sky-localization that would have been achieved with ET.
 The table only contains the signals whose sky-localization was within 1000\,deg$^2$ for all random realizations of the angular variables of the waveform.
 As expected, these signals are among the lowest-mass systems in GWTC-3, which means that ET would have observed them for a long time.
+Also a low-mass BBH system like GW190707 could potentially be detected before the merger occurs.